Deliveries and Certifications

 Citizens First 2020

-The results of the study are scheduled to become available in the first quarter of 2020-2021.
+The results from Citizens First 2020 are scheduled to become available to the public in the Spring of 2021.

-In 2020-2021, the ICCS Secretariat continued to provide support services to the Public Sector Service Delivery Council (PSSDC) and the Public Sector Chief Information Officer Council (PSCIOC).
-The Secretariat organized monthly virtual meetings of the Joint Councils, PSSDC, PSCIOC, and additional learning event sessions on topics of common interest and sharing of best practices from across the country.
+In 2019-2020, the Secretariat continued to provide support services to the Public Sector Service Delivery Council (PSSDC) and the Public Sector Chief Information Officer Council (PSCIOC).
+The Secretariat organized monthly teleconferences as well as two in-person meetings in Winnipeg, Manitoba, September 24 – 26, 2019 and in Toronto, February 25 – 27, 2020.
+The Councils worked towards solutions to issues of common interest and shared best practices from across the country.

 Common Measurements Tool (CMT)